samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ## Architecture
 The core functionality is a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core"
-- There is a .NET CORE 3.0 MSTEST project for tests, "AzurePipelinesToGitHubActionsConverter.Tests"
+- There is a .NET CORE 3.0 mstest project for tests, "AzurePipelinesToGitHubActionsConverter.Tests"
 - There is a .NET CORE 3.0 console app for running specific workloads, "AzurePipelinesToGitHubActionsConverter.ConsoleApp"

 ## Example: